 Located just south of the Bahamas and a short flight from Miami, Turks and Caicos comprise of approximately 40 stunningly beautiful coral islands (8 of which are inhabited).
-Turks and Caicos are also one of the most exclusive and luxurious destinations in the Caribbean.
+The islands are also one of the most exclusive and luxurious destinations in the Caribbean and the Turks and Caicos rentals stand proud as some of the finest around.
 The islands are charming and very unspoiled with beautiful powdery white sandy beaches, endless crystal clear turquoise waters, nature reserves and several beautiful national parks.

 The Turks and Caicos Islands which have a population of 22,000 based mainly on Providenciales have a total land area of 166 square miles scattered across 10,000 square miles of ocean.

 The Caribbean Sea lies to the south of the islands, whilst the Atlantic lies to the north and west.
 The islands are connected by a few ferry services and scheduled small plane charters.
 There is a bridge which connects North and Middle Caicos.
 The capital Cockburn Town is located on Grand Turk which is also the easternmost island.

 Providenciales is the most developed of the islands and it is also where you will find many of our luxury Turks and Caicos vacation rentals.
 Providenciales is home to the exquisitely beautiful Grace Bay, a 12 mile (19km) long stretch of pristine white sandy beach.
 Providenciales is also the gateway to Parrot Cay which is a stunningly beautiful privately owned one thousand acre island with many exquisite Turks and Caicos villas to rent.

 The twenty-two-mile Columbus Passage divides the islands into two groups – Grand Turk and Salt Cay lie to the east while West, North, Middle, East and South Caicos and Providenciales are on the west side.